 Heading to Milwaukee for a weekend getaway, a conference, or to visit friends or family?

 You probably need a place to stay, then.
-And lucky for you, you landed on the right guide because I live in Milwaukee and will show you my favorite cool hotels in the city.
+Lucky for you, you landed on the right guide because I have lived in Milwaukee for 15+ years and will show you my favorite hotels in the city.
+These hotels bring you something unique that you can’t find in other cities.

 Located on beautiful Lake Michigan, Milwaukee is steeped in history, with many cultural attractions and things to do.
 And there are lots of great hotels to choose from.